BACK TO NORMAL?

 If you have attended one of training courses you will have gained an understanding of anxiety and its physical effects.
 In brief:our

 Cortisol converts blood sugars for immediate use (useful in fight or flight) but if a persistent feature it serves over time to undermine our immune system.
-So, if we are constantly anxious about this pandemic then over time we will become less resilient to it.

 If you are starting to feel overwhelmed then you need to shift your state of mind.